2brownc/grind75-js/src/array/TwoSum/README.md

 **Time Complexity: `O(n)`**

-The input array `nums` is traversed once in the worst case.
+The input array `nums` is traversed once in the worst case where `difference` exists at the end.
 So time complexity is `O(n)`

 **Auxiliary Space Complexity: `O(n)`**

-In the worst case the program has to traverse to the end of the array `nums` for `difference` the hash map will be populated to a length of `n-1`.
+In the worst case the program has to traverse to the end of the array `nums` for `difference` then the hash map will be populated to a length of `n-1`.
 So auxiliary space complexity at the worst case is `O(n)`.

 ### JavaScript Implementation